Row Selection

 - Click a histogram bar to select rows within that bar's range

-- In Select mode, drag to select data within a rectangular range
+- In the scatter plot matrix, drag to select points within a rectangular range.
+No mode switching is needed

 - Hold Ctrl/Cmd while clicking to add to the selection